brucefan1983/GPUMD/README.md

 * GPUMD stands for Graphics Processing Units Molecular Dynamics.
 It is a new molecular dynamics (MD) code implemented fully on graphics processing units (GPUs).
 This code is highly efficient.
 For details, see Ref.
 [1].

-* It was firstly used for heat transport simulations only but we are now making it more and more general.

 * Force evaluation for many-body potentials has been significantly accelerated by using GPUs.
 Our efficient and flexible GPU implementation of the force evaluation for many-body potentials relies on a set of simple expressions for force, virial stress, and heat current derived in Ref.
 [2].
 Detailed algorithms for efficient CUDA-implementation have been presented in Ref.
 [1].
 We have implemented the following many-body potentials in GPUMD:
    * The EAM-type potential with some analytical forms
    * The Tersoff (1989) potential with single or double atom types